 - How Afterschool Supports Student Learning The afterschool field is an essential part of our communities' response to the coronavirus pandemic, and programs will continue to play a critical role throughout recovery (Afterschool Alliance, 2020).
 Today, afterschool programs are innovating to keep kids safe and engaged in learning, help essential personnel continue to do their jobs, provide food for families in need, and stay connected with caregivers and families.
-As we look ahead to summer and next school year, afterschool leaders and educators stand ready to help children catch up and keep up, which includes ensuring all kids have access to learning opportunities and the supports they need to emerge from this crisis strong, resilient, and hopeful. - Center for Early Literacy Learning (CELL) CELL promotes the adoption and sustained use of evidence-based early learning practices.
+As we look ahead to summer and next school year, afterschool leaders and educators stand ready to help children catch up and keep up, which includes ensuring all kids have access to learning opportunities and the support they need to emerge from this crisis strong, resilient, and hopeful. - Center for Early Literacy Learning (CELL) CELL promotes the adoption and sustained use of evidence-based early learning practices.
 This link provides resources for a variety of stakeholders in early literacy. - Communities in Schools (In partnership with WVDE) Every student deserves an equitable opportunity to succeed in school and fulfill their potential.
 And yet, in America, nearly 13 million children live in poverty and face significant barriers to earning a high school diploma.
 Students from low-income communities are twice as likely to drop out of school, and children of color are often disproportionately impacted by this reality.
 Whether it's hunger, homelessness, emotional trauma, or a lack of access to basic medical care, students shouldn't have to face these challenges alone.
 At Communities In Schools, we amplify each student's potential through an evidence-based model rooted in caring relationships.
 Working with more than 1.6 million kids in more than 2,470 schools in 25 states and the District of Columbia, our model is designed to address poverty's impact from every angle (WVDE, 2020).
 We build lasting community relationships-with businesses, volunteers, agencies, healthcare providers, and educators-to help students stay focused today, so they can go further tomorrow. - Extended Learning Toolkit Extended learning is a critical component of the comprehensive approach to reading success by the end of third grade.
 The purpose of this toolkit is to provide support that encourages and assists counties in providing effective extended learning opportunities (before, after, or during the summer months).
 We believe that strong relationships between extended learning partners, families, school systems, and the community at large are crucial to providing high-quality out-of-school-time experiences for students (Leaders of Literacy Campaign for Grade-Level Reading, 2020).
-In this toolkit, you will find resources that will help to foster these relationships and ultimately improve program effectiveness.
+In this toolkit, you will find resources that will help to foster these relationships and ultimately improve program effectiveness. - Leaders of Literacy: Campaign for Grade Level Reading Extended Learning Resources This website includes the goals for extended learning for the WV Campaign for Grade Level Reading, research about why extended learning opportunities are important, and resources to supplement existing programs (WVDE, 2020).